 Use a fixed focal length lens for your camera

 These are also known as prime lenses.
 Sometimes simplicity oozes from the equipment that you use.
-One of the greatest street photographer ever to have lived and a pioneer of the journalistic approach to photography, Henri Cartier-Bresson used nothing more than a 35mm Leica rangefinder paired with a 50mm lens.
+One of the greatest street photographers ever to have lived and a pioneer of the journalistic approach to photography, Henri Cartier-Bresson used nothing more than a 35mm Leica rangefinder paired with a 50mm lens.
 The 50mm lens helped him to keep things in the same perspective as the human eye sees them.
 With a small and inconspicuous 35mm camera he could move about on the streets, getting very close to his subjects and capture them without being revealed.

-Another benefit of the 50mm lens was that he had to use his feet most of the times to get the composition right.
+Another benefit of the 50mm lens was that he had to use his feet most of the time to get the composition right.
 Nowadays, beginners look at collecting the best possible lens and the best possible camera bodies, when the fact of the matter is they overlook the most important aspect and that is the ‘photographic sense’.

 Not cluttering too much in the image.